Rahul-Krishnan/food_truck_tracker/README.md

 # SnackTracker

-SnackTracker is a web application built on Rails that allows you to search for and save food trucks in Boston!
+SnackTracker is a web application built on Rails that allows you to search for and save food trucks in Boston.

 ### Features